johans-work/abstraction-theory/README.md

 13. Something is abstracted by something.
 The abstractor comes first, the thing being abstracted second, and the abstraction third.

+14. There is always a direction, and is worth identifying.

+15. Abstractions are free.
+They don't change anything until we change anything.

 # abstract positivism

 positivistic nature of abstraction